 The RJO's First Default Decision provides a full analysis of the liability findings and penalty determination.

 Accordingly, Fulton Fuel Company is assessed a penalty of \$32,176.
-Fulton Fuel Company shall, within 30 days of the service of this Final Decision and Order, pay the entire amount of the civil penalty by cashier's check or certified check payable to the Treasurer, United
+Fulton Fuel amount of the civil penalty by cashier's check or certified check payable to the Treasurer, United